FareHarbor/fareharbor-docs/external-api/webhooks.md

 ## Failing webhooks

 Sometimes FareHarbor sends a webhook to your server and there is a failure of one sort or another.
-(See [/external-api/faqs-and-best-practices.md#question-500s-and-40x-responses-from-webhooks](/external-api/faqs-and-best-practices.md#question-500s-and-40x-responses-from-webhooks) for a discussion of why this might happen and how you can fix it.)
+See [/external-api/faqs-and-best-practices.md#question-500s-and-40x-responses-from-webhooks](/external-api/faqs-and-best-practices.md#question-500s-and-40x-responses-from-webhooks) for a discussion of why this might happen and how you can fix it.

 If FareHarbor detects too many failures within a short period of time, we may deactivate the webhook and contact you.

-Ultimately, it is your responsibility to make sure that your webhook is working.
+Ultimately, it is your responsibility to make sure that the webhook is working.